Cellular respiration is the process of transforming chemical energy into forms usable by the cell or organism.

 The amount of energy (as ATP) gained from glucose catabolism varies across species and depends on other related cellular processes.

-Some prokaryotes use anaerobic respiration in which they can create energy for use in the absence of oxygen.
+Some prokaryotes and eukaryotes use anaerobic respiration in which they can create energy for use in the absence of oxygen.

 Sugars, such as galactose, fructose, and glycogen, are catabolized into new products in order to enter the glycolytic pathway.